-The Invasive Plant Program is a division of the PRRD's Environmental Services Department.
-The program has two separate committees that provide advice and direction to operational aspects, the Strategic Plan and Profile of Invasive Plants Monitoring Committee (SPPIPMC), and the Invasive Plant Committee of the Peace River Regional District (IPCPRRD), respectfully.
+The Invasive Plant Program is a part of the PRRD's Environmental Services Department.
+The program has two separate committees that provide advice and direction to operations.
+The first is the Strategic Plan and Profile of Invasive Plants Monitoring Committee (SPPIP), and the second is the Invasive Plant Committee of the Peace River Regional District (IPCPRRD), respectfully.

-The SPPIPMC is comprised of stakeholders and individuals, interested in invasive plant management within the Regional District.
-The terms of reference for this committee can be found in Appendix 1.
+The SPPIP is comprised of stakeholders and individuals, interested in invasive plant management within the Regional District.
+The terms of reference for this committee found are in Appendix 1.

 The IPCPRRD is a Regional Board Advisory Committee with three directors appointed by the Chair of the Regional Board.
-The General Manager of Environmental Services and the Manager of Environmental Services support the IPCPRRD, and together consider issues which affect the constituents within the Regional District and provide operational direction for the invasive plant program.
-The terms of reference for this committee can be found in Appendix 2.
+The General Manager of Environmental Services and the Manager of Environmental Services support the IPCPRRD, and together consider issues that affect the constituents within the Regional District and provide operational direction for the invasive plant program.
+The terms of reference for this committee are in Appendix 2.